Trahiega/the-dukes-game/docs/Notes/The-Partys-Shared-Dream.md

 Oz your vision remains fixed on the band of silver, the shadows slowly curling around it pulling it closer and closer to your grip, the knowledge that if you fail to grasp it then everything you know will fall, for a moment you see a ship sinking at sea, a captain going down with her ship.

-Then you hear a voice, soft 'It is too late, he knows.. he watches..i cannot...fight him... find.... my... sister'
+Then you hear a voice, soft 'It is too late, he knows.. he watches..I cannot...fight him... find.... my... sister'

 The voice begins to fade 'too late... '

 While you each have seen and heard different things within this dream, when pain lances through your head and you each awaken in a cold sweat, you have the memories from each others different perspective.

+## The first change to the dream
+- The crown now settles into our grasp and we hold it firmly
+- Ozmir feels the power coursing through the crown in his grasp, and then it disappears from his hands